All Episodes

 Very powerful.

-God forbid, for all those uh poor innocent people that would be killed, uh Hezbollah would just uh reformat itself with the help of of uh Damascus and uh Tehran.
+And even, as I said earlier, even if you killed them all, if Israel was really successful and killed all of Hezbollah in Lebanon by flattening Lebanon, God forbid, for all those poor, innocent people that would be killed, Hezbollah would just reformat itself with the help of Damascus and Tehran.

-Uh I I do appreciate uh your call.
+I do appreciate your call.

-Did we took care of business?
+We took care of business.

-I wanted to make sure that the folks because I know what it's like to sit there and stand by and wait to talk and then never get your chance.
+I wanted to make sure that the folks, because I know what it's like to sit there and stand by and wait to talk and then never get your chance.

 As we continue on the Rush Limbaugh program, I'm Paul W. Smith.

-Uh question that many of us at the Limbaugh Institute of Conservative Studies have been stymied by, and that is what has happened to the Republican Party total federal government spending has grown by forty-five percent in President Bush's first term.
+Getting to the heart of matters that cause you indigestion and heartburn, a question that many of us at the Limbaugh Institute of Conservative Studies have been styming by, and that is what has happened to the Republican Party?

 Stephen, I'm Paul W. Smith.